History of iPhone 5: The biggest thing to happen to iPhone

-“iPhone 5 is the most beautiful consumer device that we've ever created.
-We've packed an amazing amount of innovation and advanced technology into a thin and light, jewel-like device with a stunning 4-inch Retina display, blazing fast A6 chip, ultrafast wireless, even longer battery life; and we think customers are going to love it.”
+iPhone 5 is the most beautiful consumer device that we've ever created.
+We've packed an amazing amount of innovation and advanced technology into a thin and light, jewel-like device with a stunning 4-inch Retina display, blazing fast A6 chip, ultrafast wireless, even longer battery life; and we think customers are going to love it.

-iPhone 5, codenamed N41/N42 and model number iPhone5,1, was the fourth major redesign and the second major improvement to the iPhone's display.
-It went from a 3:2 aspect ration to a more cinematic 16:9.
-The density stayed the same, at 326ppi, so that resulted in a size increase to 4-inches and pixel count increase to 1136x640 to fill up all that extra space.
-It allowed for an extra row of icons, an extra message, and extra everything in general.
 Apple also switched to in-cell technology, which let them combine the touch sensor and LCD into one layer.
-If the pixels previously looked like they were painted beneath glass, the iPhone 5 made them look like they were painted inside the glass.
-It also reduced reflections.
-Somewhat.
-Apple had succeeded in once again making the best, if not the biggest, display in the business.
+If the pixels of the iPhone 4 and iPhone 4s looked like they were painted beneath glass, the pixels on the iPhone 5 looked like they were painted inside the glass.
+It reduced reflections and made everything look better.
+There were some issues with rapid, changing, diagonal swiping, but overall Apple had succeeded in once again making the best, if not the biggest, display in the business.

 The Apple A6 image signal processor (ISP) added spatial noise reduction as well as increased speed.
-Because of the 25% thinner body, Apple wasn't able to include a better physical camera (cameras love depth) but they somehow managed to squeeze a camera into it that was just as good as the iPhone 4S.
+Because of the 25% thinner body, Apple wasn't able to include a better physical camera (cameras love depth) but they somehow managed to squeeze a camera into the iPhone 5 that was just as good as the iPhone 4S.
 Re-branded under the old "iSight" name, Apple did add a new, dynamic low-light mode which they claimed was up to 2 f-stops better.
 Apple also claimed the 5-element lens has been aligned with even greater precision for even greater sharpness.
 Also, the surface of the iSight was switched to sapphire crystal to make it more scratch resistant.
 The front, FaceTime camera went 720p, becoming FaceTime HD.

 For areas without LTE, Apple added DC-HSPA+, and it's still impressive theoretical 42mbps capacity.
-Wideband audio was added for the few carriers that actually supported it.
+Wideband audio was also added for the few carriers that actually supported it.
+There was still no NFC, not even with Passbook along for the ride.
 Bluetooth was already maxed out at 4.0, but thanks to a Murata Wi-Fi module, which included the Broadcom BCM4334 chip, the iPhone 5 gained 802.11n on 5GHz as well.

 Pricing was unchanged at $199, $299, and $399 on contract.

-“Demand for iPhone 5 has been incredible and we are working hard to get an iPhone 5 into the hands of every customer who wants one as quickly as possible.
+Demand for iPhone 5 has been incredible and we are working hard to get an iPhone 5 into the hands of every customer who wants one as quickly as possible.
 While we have sold out of our initial supply, stores continue to receive iPhone 5 shipments regularly and customers can continue to order online and receive an estimated delivery date.
-We appreciate everyone's patience and are working hard to build enough iPhone 5s for everyone.”
+We appreciate everyone's patience and are working hard to build enough iPhone 5s for everyone.

-The iPhone 5 was a completely new design, but thanks to the familiar shape and the familiar button layout, especially the iconic Home button, it led to a lot of negative sentiment.
-People and pundits alike called it uninspired.
+The iPhone 5 was a completely new design with a completely new manufacturing process, but thanks to the familiar silhouette button layout, especially the iconic Home button, some people and pundits called it uninspired.
 They called it boring.
 It made no sense to people who understood what went into making it.
 It made no sense to anyone familiar with all the other iterative designs from all the other manufacturers.

 The iPhone 5 is a significant improvement over the iPhone 4S in nearly every regard, and in those areas that didn't see an upgrade over its predecessor -- camera, storage capacity -- one could make a strong case that the iPhone 4S was already ahead of the curve.
 Every area, that is, except for the OS.
 If anything, it's the operating system here that's beginning to feel a bit dated and beginning to show its age.